Birthplace of Canada

 Website

 Made up of one original heritage building and six reconstructed buildings, this site offers a representation of the heart of the village of Gaspé as it was in 1900.
-It includes a warehouse, tavern, photo shop, general store, seaplane base, residence and navy base.
+The site’s buildings are a warehouse, tavern, shop, general store, seaplane base, residence and navy base.

-The buildings are inhabited by costumed characters representing the people who marked the history of Gaspé.
-Each building includes an interpretation zone that features artefacts from private collections, interpretive panels and historical re-enactments.
+In each building, you will find interpreters in period costume representing the people who marked the history of Gaspé.
+Each building also includes an interpretive area that features artefacts from private collections, interpretive panels, photos and historical re-enactments.

-Including works of art and other items, this site offers a perspective on the history of Gaspé in a setting full of contemporary accents.
+Including works of art and other items, this site offers a perspective on the rich maritime history of Gaspé, from Jacques Cartier’s arrival in 1534 to the town’s major role as a port during the Second World War.

-Many free activities are offered throughout the season.
-You can wander through the site and visit the costumed characters in each building from June to September.
-Activities open to the general public are also organized in collaboration with local partners throughout the summer.
+Many events are offered on site throughout the season.
+You can visit the buildings on your own with or without an audio guide, which provides information about the entire site.
+Guided tours with our team of interpreter guides are also available daily.
+Activities open to the general public are organized in collaboration with local partners throughout the summer.

 Opening dates